 I am having trouble understanding how the Old Testament Law coexists with the New Testament.
 For example, did Jesus believe it was wrong to eat pork (and other foods), and did He support the idea of capital punishment?
 It seems that Jesus' message is about not getting hung up on what you eat and that we should forgive versus capital punishment.
 I realize that in regards to the food issues, He was implying that other things are more important.
 But isn't the old law about food still valid and would not Jesus have given the okay for someone to be killed for their sins as written in the Old Testament?

-Your question is a very important one.
-But before we look at the answer, we need to ask, “When can we ignore a command from God?”
-The answer is, “When He changes the command.”
-He is the only One who can change the command.
-When we come to the New Testament, we find that God has replaced most but not all of the Old Testament laws.
+Which Old Testament laws can we ignore?
+When can we ignore a command that is given by God?”
+The answer is, “After He changes the command.”
+God is the only One who can change divine commands.
+When we come to the New Testament, we find that God has replaced many of them but not all of the Old Testament laws.

 . . . there are priests who offer the gifts according to the law; who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
 For He said, “See that you make all things according to the pattern shown you on the mountain.”
 But now [Jesus] has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.
 For if that first covenant had been faultless, then no place would have been sought for a second.
 Because finding fault with them, He says: “Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and with the house of Judah – not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they did not continue in My covenant . . .” says the LORD.
 “For this is the covenant that I will make with the house of Israel after those days,” says the LORD: I will put My laws in their mind and write them on their hearts; and I will be their God, and they shall be My people . . .
 In that He says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.
 (NKJV) Hebrews 8:4-13